 Fees and cancellations

-Homestay fees are AU$330 per week in Melbourne and AU$315 per week in Geelong.
-The fees should be paid directly to your host when you arrive, and cover the cost of two weeks in advance.
+Homestay fees are $345AUD–$360AUD per week.
+The fees should be paid directly to your host prior to arrival, and cover the cost of two weeks in advance.

 Remember to ask your host for a receipt that you both sign.
 Keep a record of all payments to avoid any misunderstandings and make sure you know when each of your payments needs to be made.

 There is also a one-off non-refundable homestay placement fee of AU$250, which you should pay to Deakin before you arrive.

 If you need to cancel your homestay, you will need to give written notice no less than 48 hours before you arrive.
 If you notify us late or not at all, you will have to pay a fee of AU$250.
 Your homestay placement fee of AU$250 is non-refundable.

 Students under 18